thepembeweb/serverless-todo-app/README.md

 ﻿# Serverless Todo Application

-> This project showcases a todo app that was built Serveless and AWS Lambda.
+> This project showcases a todo app that was built Serverless and AWS Lambda.

 ![](aws-lambda-api-gateway-serverless.jpg)